Religion in the European Union: Secularisation

-Religiosity
+Religiousness

 Most EU countries have experienced a decline in church attendance, as well as a decline in the number of people professing belief.
 The 2010 Eurobarometer survey found that, on average, 51% of the citizens of the EU Member States state that they believe there is a god, 26% state that they believe there is some sort of spirit or life force and 20% state that they don't believe there is any sort of spirit, god or life force.
 3% declined to answer.
 According to a recent study (Dogan, Mattei, Religious Beliefs in Europe: Factors of Accelerated Decline), 47% of French people declared themselves as agnostics in 2003.
 The situation of religion varies between countries in European Union.
 A decrease in religiousness and church attendance in Western Europe (especially in the Netherlands, Belgium, the United Kingdom, France, Germany, Finland, Norway, Sweden, Denmark, Spain, Portugal, Austria, Luxembourg and Czech Republic) has been noted and called "Post-Christian Europe".
 There has also been a sharp reduction in church attendance since 2005 in Poland, the most populous Eastern European EU member state, although with church attendance at 41.5% in 2009, it is still well above the single-digit figures that are so typical for Sunday service attendance in other EU countries.

 The following is a list of European countries ranked by religiosity, based on the rate of belief, according to the 2010 Eurobarometer survey.
 The 2010 Eurobarometer survey asked whether the person "believes there is a God", "believes there is some sort of spirit or life force" or "doesn't believe there is any sort of spirit, God or life force".